Fifty Shades of Green – in reality, there are millions of shades of green in Salento, Colombia’s beautiful Coffee Region

-I honestly don’t see a reason what you need a guide for since you can’t get lost.
+I honestly don’t see a reason why you need a guide since you can’t get lost.
 It’s one road.
 Leave town to the southwest on Carrera #5 and keep walking.

 At the fincas, you get a guided tour and can buy coffee.